matteosandrin/matteosandrin.github.io/_posts/2015-08-31-the-stranded-programmer-opening-remarks.md

 This morning I had a session of talking about *my physical, mental and emotional condition* as an *international* student.
 We'll see it in action, most definitely.

 Had a very nice walk up a hill.
 Talked with interesting people.
-One in particular.
-We'll see about her as well.
 It feels like there's a kind of tacit acknowledgment.

 ### 4. Finally, The Plot Thickens

 Tonight I had a very nice dinner and actually enjoyed conversation.
 There's some witty banter going around.
-Those big eyes are watching me.
-I don't mind though, I like being watched.

 The evening was uneventful, but bonding.